Make an appointment with your family doctor or pediatrician if you or your child has signs and symptoms common to scabies.

 - List any signs or symptoms you or your child has had, and for how long.

-- List any possible sources of infection, such as other family members who have had a visible or itchy rash.
+- List any possible sources of infection, such as other family members who have had a rash.

 - Write down key medical information, including any other health problems and the names of any medications you or your child is taking.